NXLog Manager configuration

 The same encryption key should be available for all administrative accounts on the running instance of NXLog Manager.

 In case all administrative accounts are deleted, the decryption key is also destroyed and NXLog Manager terminates.
-This will immediately lead to a complete data and system loss. |
+This immediately leads to a complete data and system loss. |

-It is sometimes desirable to limit the time an NXLog Manager session remains active, or how long the screen remains unlocked after authentication.
+It is sometimes desirable to limit the time an NXLog Manager session remains active, or how long the screen remains unlocked, after authentication.

 To set how long the NXLog Manager UI waits before requiring user